Free-form radio: History

 Many shows claim to be the first free-form radio program, but the earliest on record is "Nightsounds" on KPFA-FM in Berkeley, California, D.J.'d by John Leonard.
-Probably the best-remembered in the Midwest is Beaker Street, which ran for almost 10 years on KAAY "The Mighty 1090" in Little Rock, Arkansas, beginning in 1966, making it also probably the best-known such show on an AM station; its signal reached from Canada to Mexico and Cuba, blanketing the Midwest and Midsouth of the U.S. WFMU is currently the longest-running freeform radio station in the United States.
-WNEW-FM 102.7 in NYC was the first commercial station in the US to introduce a free-form format.
+Probably the best-remembered in the Midwest is Beaker Street, which ran for almost 10 years on KAAY "The Mighty 1090" in Little Rock, Arkansas, beginning in 1966, making it also probably the best-known such show on an AM station; its signal reached from Canada to Mexico and Cuba, blanketing the Midwest and Midsouth of the U.S. WFMU is currently the longest-running freeform radio station in the United States, having adopted the format full time in the summer of 1968.
+WNEW-FM 102.7 in NYC was the first commercial station in the US to introduce a free-form format, in October 1967.
 It stayed that way under the ownership of Metromedia Broadcasting until it was sold and the new owners were not interested.
-WNEW-FM was a leader in introducing new music and making household names of a good deal of the bands we know from the 1960s and '70s.
+WNEW-FM was a leader in introducing new music and making household names of a good deal of the bands that became known in the 1960s and '70s.
 Jim Ladd of KLOS in Los Angeles, California was one of the most notable freeform DJs.
 Tom Petty wrote a song about Jim Ladd called "The Last DJ".
 The only time Jim Ladd didn't have complete control over what music is being played is when he turned control over to his faithful listeners commonly referred to as "The Tribe".

 On October 26, 2011, Ladd was among various staffers let go from KLOS following the acquisition of station owner Citadel Broadcasting by Cumulus Media.
-From 2012 until shortly before his death in 2023, Ladd hosting a daily freeform show on Sirius XM's Deep Tracks.
+From 2012 until shortly before his death in 2023, Ladd hosted a daily freeform show on Sirius XM's Deep Tracks.

 "FM's free-form progressivism had proven essential to the pop process.
 But the new radio was only another example of the quirkish vitality of a new mass culture (call it youth, call it pop) that seemed destined to defy the status quo."